jestjs/jest/docs/AutoMocksAndManualMocks.md

 It's generally an anti-pattern to implement an elaborate, stateful mock for a module.
 Before going down this route, consider covering the original module completely with tests and then whitelisting it, so that requiring it always provides the actual implementation, rather than the mock current list of whitelisted modules.

 In cases where this kind of mock is unavoidable, it's best to write a test that ensures that the mock and the actual implementation are in sync.
-Luckily, this is relatively easy to do with the API provided by `mock-modules`, which allows you to explicitly require both the actual and mock implementations of the same module in a single test.
+Luckily, this is relatively easy to do with the API provided by `jest-runtime`, which allows you to explicitly require both the actual and mock implementations of the same module in a single test.